Diversity-ParetoOptimal/ParetoR/README.md

 2. De Corte, W. (2006).
 TROFSS User's Guide.
 3. De Corte, W., Lievens, F., & Sackett, P. (2007).
 Combining predictors to achieve optimal trade-offs between selection quality and adverse impact.
 Journal of Applied Psychology, 92, 1380-1393.

+#### Acknowledgements ####

+Great appreciation to Dr. *Name Temporarily Removed for Blind Review*, Dr. *Name Temporarily Removed for Blind Review*, and Dr. Wilfred De Corte for guidance and feedback on development of the program.

+#### Web Application ####

+We also developed a user-friendly web application to implement the Pareto-Optimal technique described in the current package (http: *Link Temporarily Removed for Blind Review*).
+The web application (like the ParetoR package) uses only a correlation matrix, selection ratio, proportion of applicants from the minority group, and subgroup d values as input.
+It then provides a full set of Pareto solutions and their corresponding predictor weights.